 Allium moly Flowering onion with bright yellow 2-3" upright umbels, naturalizing easily in sunny borders, rock gardens, light woods and under shrubs.
 Produces many bulblets which mature quickly.
-Grows wild in southern Europe where it was used for centuries as a talisman, but it’s not the moly in Homer’ Odyssey.
+Grows wild in southern Europe where it was used for centuries as a talisman, but it’s not the A. moly in Homer’s Odyssey.
 Also called Golden Garlic; was formerly Allium luteum.

 6–8" tall.
 Late Spring to Early Summer blooms, Z3-8.
 5cm/up bulbs.